martinboers/plcnext-book/src/ch01-04-installing-a-software-development-kit.md

 To install `plcncli` on your host:

-* Download the file *PLCnext Technology C ++ Toolchain für Linux* from the Phoenix Contact website.
-For example, the file `PLCnCLI_SDK_2020.0_Linux_AXC_F_2152.zip` is for the AXC F 2152 running firmware version 2020.0.
+* Download the file *PLCnext Technology C++ tool chain for Linux* from the Phoenix Contact website.
+For example, the file `PLCnCLI_SDK_2021.6_Linux_AXC_F_2152.tar.gz` is for the AXC F 2152 running firmware version 2021.6.

 * Extract the files from the archive.